 Mr. Soto was hired in June 2015 and serves as ACA Senior Vice President and Chief Financial Officer.
-He is responsible for the Association's information technology, accounting, and fiscal departments.
+He is responsible for the Association's fiscal operations including regulatory and financial reporting, development and monitoring of internal control systems, and asset / liability management functions.
+Mr. Soto also serves as the executive sponsor to oversee the Association's outsourced technology operations.
 He is a Certified Public Accountant, licensed in the state of California and is also a member of the American Institute of Certified Public Accountants (AICPA) and California Society of Certified Public Accountants.
 Mr. Soto's prior experience includes over 13 years of public accounting experience including service as a Senior Manager leading teams in performing financial statement audits, consulting, internal control evaluations, and merger and acquisition services.
 His previous clients included numerous financial institutions from community banks, credit unions, and SEC registrants located within California, including Fresno.